 If you have contacted us via our contact form or offline we will use your details to answer your query or send any information or samples that you have asked for.

 We will contact you by email with information and updates via the a third-party mailing system (currently MailChimp).
 You can choose to stop receiving emails from us at any time by clicking the unsubscribe link which is clearly marked on the bottom of every email.
 We will never pass your personal information to other organisations for their marketing purposes.
 The use of your data in this way is necessary for both parties legitimate interests.

 How long we keep your data for

-We keep your personal data as long as you remain a customer with us and for seven years after that, in order to comply with our legal obligations.
-If you have asked us not to use your data in a particular way we will not delete your personal information as we need to keep it on our records to ensure that we do not use your information for this purpose in the future.
+We keep your details as long as you remain a customer with us and for at least seven years after that, in order to comply with our legal obligations.
+If you have asked us not to use your data in a particular way (such as unsubscribing from our mailing list) we will keep a record of your request to ensure that we fully comply with it.

 Sharing your information

-We may share your personal information with third party organisations that supply services to us, such as our website provider, payment providers, shipping providers and marketing service providers.
-We will check that these companies keep your information secure.
+We may share your details with third party organisations that supply services to us, such as our website provider, payment providers, shipping providers and email provider, etc. We will check that these companies keep your information secure.
 We will not pass your personal information to other organisations for their marketing purposes.